falkirks/FuzzyAPI/README.md

 Fuzzied classes are generated when interacting with the server through the `FuzzyAPI` class.
 They can also be automatically injected into events passed to your plugin (this is opt-in).
 If you want to manually fuzz something you can use `$this->getFuzzy()->fuzz($object)`.

 ### What can I do with Fuzzy?
-Not much right now, but features ar in the works.
+Not much right now, but features are in the works.
 Nevertheless, you can still do some cool stuff

 ```php
 $p = $this->getFuzzy()->getPlayer("GrieferTheGriefer");